myEvolv-Development-Community/Example-Code-Repo/JavaScript Functions/Subform Manipulation.md

 2. Add the above function definitions and calls to them into the *parent* form.
 Examples include the On Save event for the form or the On Change hook for a field.
 3. `insertIntoSubform` requires a call to `Form.getFormLineByCaption(subformCaption).RefreshGrid() to commit changes.`
 4. Multiple queries, insertions, and updates can be used in the same action using multiple calls to the respective functions
+5. Boolean functions yield a true or false value, and are applied to each row of the subform.
+    * Common forms include `entry => entry?.someField === 'some constant'` or `entry => entry?.someField === entry?.someOtherField`
+    * Use '&amp;&amp;' and || to include multiple tests in a single function
+    * Recommended to use `?.` to access properties, as the first and last subform rows may have null attributes.
-5. Iteration makes inserting a whole subform row easier
+7. Iteration makes inserting a whole subform row easier
     ```
        var address = {street_address_1:'148 Bonnie Meadow Rd', city:'New Rochelle', state:'New York', nyscri_mailing:true}
        Object.keys(address).forEach((field) => insertIntoSubform('Address', field, address[field])